hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

   }, {
     "name": "resourceId",
     "valueString": "Patient/456"
+  }, {
+     "name": "matchResult",
+     "valueString": "MATCH"
   } ]
 }
 ```

 The operation returns the Golden Resource.
-For the query above, `Patient/123` will be returned.
+For the query above, `Patient` will be returned.

 ## Merge Golden Resources